The Legend of Oasis: Gameplay

-Reception
+Release and reception

+The Legend of Oasis was released for the Sega Saturn on April 26, 1996 in Japan.

 The Legend of Oasis received mostly positive reviews.
 Critics varied widely in their reasons for recommending the game, but the most common subjects of praise were the sharp graphics, controls, and blending of the action, puzzle, and RPG genres.
 The most common criticism was that it is too difficult to judge the difference in height between different platforms, though of the critics who had a more mixed response to the game, Electronic Gaming Monthly's Dan Hsu said his chief complaint was that the puzzles are too difficult, and GameSpot's Jeff Gerstmann said the game is enjoyable but not original enough (compared to its predecessor, Beyond Oasis) to justify its appearance on the Saturn platform.
-GamePro's Scary Larry remarked that "Though somewhat juvenile, this smooth-moving and colorful action RPG is engaging and enjoyable."
-Rad Automatic of Sega Saturn Magazine found the game's longevity to be its strongest point, concluding that "It can't be said that Thor is an essential purchase, as it's currently overshadowed by a few corking bona fide classics, but if you like to see value-for-money from your games, Thor is definitely a title you should check out."
+GamePro's Scary Larry remarked: "Though somewhat juvenile, this smooth-moving and colorful action RPG is engaging and enjoyable."
+Ed Lawrence of Sega Saturn Magazine found the game's longevity to be its strongest point, concluding: "It can't be said that Thor is an essential purchase, as it's currently overshadowed by a few corking bona fide classics, but if you like to see value-for-money from your games, Thor is definitely a title you should check out."
 Next Generation held that it "manages to expand upon the original formula cosmetically while still offering all the great action-adventure elements that made the first game a winner."
+In 1998, Saturn Power rated the game 97th on their Top 100 Sega Saturn Games, summarizing: "Story of Thor 2 apes Nintendo's Zelda 3 all the way, without capturing what made it such a classic.
+It’s still as close to Zelda as you’ll get on a Sega machine, though."